DIY Upholstered Black Armoire Makeover

-I replaced them with some crystal door pulls that finish off the project!
+I replaced them with some crystal door pulls that really finish off the project.

 It goes perfectly with the dining room decor and I love the little bit of sparkle!

-And it’s a fairly simple project that made the armoire look completely different!
+And it’s a fairly simple DIY upcycle project that made the armoire look completely different!

-Have comments or questions on our DIY Upholstered Armoire Makeover?
+Have comments or questions on our DIY upholstered black armoire makeover?
 Tell us in the section below.

 This post was originally published on December 21, 2015 but was updated with new content on October 23, 2022.